 4. The grain in my bag has dried out during Stage One.
 What has happened?

-This can happen if you are using a heat mat in direct contact with the bag.
-You should build a mini-incubator using a storage box and thermostat and don’t have the bag in direct contact with the mat.
+This can happen if you are using a heat mat in direct contact or under the bag.
+You should build a mini-incubator using a storage box and thermostat and do not have the bag under or in direct contact with the mat.
+Mount the heat mat on the underside of the lid for best results.
+Use a thermostat and always keep the temperature on the low side to start with.

 5. My bag has turned green.
 What shall I do?